Please read through the information below and then click Order PSAT® Exams to submit an order.

 1. Registration & Fees

-The exam will be administered at Lenape Valley Regional High School on Wednesday, October 12, 2022 to all current grade 11 students.
-Grade 11 students do not need to register – you are automatically registered for the exam by LVRHS.
+The DIGITAL PSAT exam will be administered at Lenape Valley Regional High School on SATURDAY, October 14, 2023 to current Lenape Valley students.

-Students in grade 10 who would like to also take the PSAT exam may join the grade 11 students.
-Grade 10 students must register for the 2022 PSAT® exam between September 6 and September 11, 2022.
+Students must register for the 2023 PSAT® exam between August 14 and September 1, 2023.
 No late registration will be accepted.

 2. Why take the PSAT/NMSQT® exam?